2023 New Ways to Learn: Harnessing the Power of Technology

 As technology increasingly infiltrates the educational landscape, educators must be prepared to harness its many possibilities and curb its risks.
 In hands-on subjects like the life sciences, technology became highly relied-upon to ensure students could continue to learn during the pandemic.
 How do we make sure that students are benefiting from the best of hands-on instruction and technology-enhanced teaching?

 This series aims to share new and effective ways to teach students across the scientific disciplines, including physiology and chemistry.
-Experts will share their experiences, tools, and best practices to help educators adopt technological tools while ensuring students remain engaged and successful.
+Experts share their experiences, tools, and best practices to help educators adopt technological tools while ensuring students remain engaged and successful.

 Expert Perspectives on Technology-Enhanced Learning